Jake Burger Player Props: Marlins vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Rangers pitching staff ranks 23rd in MLB.
+- The Rangers pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Rangers have the 16th-ranked team ERA across all league pitching staffs (4.16).
+- The Rangers' 4.14 team ERA ranks 14th across all MLB pitching staffs.

-- Rangers pitchers combine to rank 12th in baseball in home runs surrendered (122 total, 1.1 per game).
+- Rangers pitchers combine to give up 123 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- Montgomery makes the start for the Rangers, his 22nd of the season.
-He is 6-9 with a 3.42 ERA and 108 strikeouts through 121 2/3 innings pitched.
+- Gray makes the start for the Rangers, his 20th of the season.
+He is 6-5 with a 3.66 ERA and 89 strikeouts through 108 1/3 innings pitched.

-- In his most recent appearance -- while pitching for the St. Louis Cardinals -- the lefty threw six innings against the Chicago Cubs on Saturday, giving up three earned runs while surrendering five hits.
+- His most recent appearance came on Tuesday, July 25 against the Houston Astros, when the right-hander went five innings, surrendering six earned runs while giving up seven hits.

+- The 31-year-old has an ERA of 3.66, with 7.4 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .242 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.